huntdatacenter/docs/docs/data-transfer/external-kista.md

 - **`Protocol: TCP`**

 ::: tip Specific port number
-We will send the specific port number in the transfer information after deployment of an external kista
+You will connect to a specific port number to access the external kista for an individual data transfer.
+We will send this number in your transfer information after deployment.
 :::

 Please [contact us](/contact) if you require more details or if it is impossible to open for this port range.